BDC Hamburger Icon

 Per-occurrence malpractice insurance

-For example, if a policy has coverage from Jan.
-1, 2020, to Dec.
-31, 2020, a claim could be made on April 1, 2023, as long as the incident regarding the claim happened in 2019 during the coverage period.
+If a policy has coverage from Jan.
+1, 2025, to Dec.
+31, 2025, for example, a claim could be made on April 1, 2027, as long as the incident regarding the claim happened in 2025 during the coverage period.

-Sometimes, patients or clients do not make claims immediately after an incident because they are unaware of the problem.
-They might only be informed of an error in practice in a follow-up with another provider, thus creating a malpractice claim.
+Patients or clients sometimes do not make claims immediately after an incident because they are unaware of the problem.
+They may only be informed of an error in practice in a follow-up with another provider, thus creating a malpractice claim.
+As a result, Schwartz said, it can be worth the extra expense upfront for more extensive coverage.
+“In legal and medical fields, claims-made policies are more common, but per-occurrence coverage offers long-term security, making it more desirable for professionals wanting broader protection,” he said.

 What does malpractice insurance typically cover?

 For lawyers, malpractice insurance usually covers mistakes made while representing a client in a case.
-Policies may have different definitions of “legal services,” so it is important to read through the policy documents carefully to understand your coverage.
-For example, one policy may only include legal services a client paid for, while another policy may also cover pro bono services.
+Policies may have different definitions of “legal services,” so it is important to read the policy documents carefully to understand your coverage.
+One policy may include only legal services a client paid for, for example, while another policy may also cover pro bono services.

 What malpractice insurance covers